dotnet/docs/docs/architecture/porting-existing-aspnet-apps/migration-considerations.md

 ### Cross-platform support

-Apps built on .NET Core are truly cross-platform and can run on Windows as well as Linux and MacOS.
-This means not only can your developers use whatever hardware they want, but you'll also be able to host your application anywhere from local IIS to Azure in the cloud; from Linux Docker containers to IoT devices.
+Apps built on .NET Core are truly cross-platform and can run on Windows as well as Linux and macOS.
+Not only can your developers use whatever hardware they want, but you can also host your app anywhere.
+Examples range from local IIS to Azure in the cloud or from Linux Docker containers to IoT devices.

 ### Performance and scalability